Joint efforts needed to strengthen sovereignty & territorial integrity of all countries: PM Modi at East Asia Summit | Law-Order

 The East Asia Summit is the premier forum in the Asia-Pacific region to deal with issues relating to security and defence.
 Since its inception in 2005, it has played a significant role in the strategic, geopolitical and economic evolution of East Asia.

-Apart from the ASEAN member states, the East Asia Summit includes India, China, Japan, the Republic of Korea, Australia, New Zealand, the United States and Russia.
+Apart from the ASEAN (Association of Southeast Asian Nations) member states, the East Asia Summit includes India, China, Japan, the Republic of Korea, Australia, New Zealand, the United States and Russia.

-''The current global scenario is surrounded by difficult circumstances and uncertainties.
-Terrorism, extremism, and geo-political conflicts are big challenges for all of us,'' Modi said.
+Modi's comments on the South China Sea came amid increasing global concerns over China's military muscle-flexing in the region.

-''To face these, multilateralism and rules-based international order are important.
-It is necessary to completely follow international laws.
-And everyone's commitment and joint efforts are also necessary to strengthen the sovereignty and territorial integrity of all countries,'' he said.
+Few days back, a number of ASEAN member countries such as Malaysia, Vietnam and the Philippines reacted sharply to Beijing's territorial claim over the South China Sea in its latest edition of the ''standard map of China''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)